frosteen/frosteen/README.md

 ###

 <p align="justify">
-Software and automation engineer, six years in production, based in the Philippines and working remotely on US Pacific hours.
+I am a forward deployed engineer: I solve complex business problems from inside the business.
+Six years in production software and automation, based in the Philippines and working remotely on US Pacific hours.
 For the last two years I have been a software and automation engineer for a US managed service provider, delivering across 22 projects for 45 client organisations.
 There I built the automation platform on Azure, the applied LLM systems that run on it, and the AI-assisted development practice the engineering team now builds with.
 </p>

 <p align="justify">